'Absolute crisis': Alarm in NSW over rising Covid death rates, hospitals' ability to cope

-Record high Covid deaths and thousands of hospitalisations are raising alarm about the ability of NSW hospitals to cope with the current scale of the pandemic.
+Record high Covid deaths and thousands of hospitalisations are raising alarm about the ability of New South Wales hospitals to cope with the current scale of the pandemic.

-Shadow health minister Ryan Park told Sydney radio station 2GB on Monday the health system was "in absolute crisis and at breaking point".
+Australia's shadow health minister, Ryan Park, told Sydney radio station 2GB on Monday the health system was "in absolute crisis and at breaking point".

 "We cannot simply have a health system that goes on like this, because there is too much strain on our health workers," Park said.